-During 1978 Jim Willcox was completing his W country cars.
-Gary and Jim helped each other in the construction of both trainsets with additional help from other DVR members.
+During 1978 J. Willcox was completing his W country cars.
+G. George and J. Willcox helped each other in the construction of both trainsets with additional help from other DVR members.
 8ACM was finished first and for a while it ran behind Jim's E class electric loco with a W car.
 This created an interesting visual combination at the time when members were developing examples of "real" rolling stock as opposed to , say the "coffin" cars which provided the bulk of our passenger carrying vehicles at the time.

 The motor bogies also had problems particularly brushgear on the North East Motors.
 They were modified for 4 brush operation to reduce arcing and new axle bearings were installed.
 Alterations to axle boxes and some repositioning inside the bogie frames were also part of the improvements after broken axles were suffered in service.